Cerine-IT/2048-Game/README.md

 🚀 Features

-✅ Responsive interface for both mobile and desktop
+✅ Responsive interface for both mobile and desktop.
-✅ Tile movement via keyboard (arrows) and touch (swipe) ✨ ✅ Score and timer display during the game ⏳
+✅ Tile movement via keyboard (arrows) and touch (swipe) ✨.
+✅ Score and timer display during the game ⏳.
-✅ Visual effects and CSS animations for a better experience 🎨 ✅ Pause ⏸ and Retry 🔄 buttons
+✅ Visual effects and CSS animations for a better experience 🎨.
+✅ Pause ⏸ and Retry 🔄 buttons.
-✅ Victory message disappears after 10 seconds so that the user can continue playing 🎉
+✅ Victory message disappears after 10 seconds so that the user can continue playing 🎉.

 📂 File Structure
 ```